AnywhereSoftware/B4X_Forum_Resources/B4A/Code snippets/Back to edge-to-edge with B4A Ver13.4 and SDK 35/readme.md

 ### Back to edge-to-edge with B4A Ver13.4 and SDK 35 by Matt S.
-### 07/19/2025
+### 11/10/2025
 [B4X Forum - B4A - Code snippets](https://www.b4x.com/android/forum/threads/167838/)

 Dear Erel has disabled the edge-to-edge feature in the new version he released (B4A 13.4 - resources 7.25).
 This will be a great help for developers who don't want their page layout to be cluttered.
 But for me, who loves edge-to-edge, there needs to be a way back.
-I found it from Erel's codes and I summarized it as following:
+I found it from Erel's code and I summarized it as follows:

 **Important:** It is assumed that you are using SDK 35 or 36.
+Also, it should be pointed out that it takes effect only when the user's device is running Android 15 or higher (SDKVersion 35 or higher).
+Otherwise, the immersive mode is not the natural behaviour of Android and some other codes are needed.

 To do this, simply remove this line from the manifest: